 - These smaller models, especially those that fold, are easier to transport down the road and get in and out of fields.

-Conspicuously absent from many manufacturers’ product lineups, the compact folding disc harrow model offered by AMCO Manufacturing, Inc., packs just as much punch as the company’s larger disc harrows.
+Conspicuously absent from many manufacturers’ product lineups, the compact folding disc harrow model offered by AMCO Manufacturing Company packs just as much punch as the company’s larger disc harrows.
 AMCO also offers a non-folding option.

 - AMCO’s F15B Double Offset Tandem Disc Harrow with folding flexwings (also called the F15B Workhorse) is a folding disc harrow offered in cutting widths from 16’6″ to 24’0″.
 It folds to a very manageable transport width of 12’6″.
 Offering 122 to 140 pounds per blade, only 5 to 7 pounds less than the company’s larger models, the F15B offers excellent soil penetration.